r4g3r4hk/nerd-dragon-slayer/README.md

   During each round, the dragon will also attack the player and your health will decrease accordingly.
 You must manage your resources and abilities strategically to survive and defeat the dragons.
 Good luck, warrior!

+To compile the program files, type the command "make" in terminal to compile the program file to main.
+Then, type "./main" to execute it.

 Code requirements: